 To sum up, Synopsys is a leading provider of electronic design automation (EDA) software and services.
-Its products are used by designers of integrated circuits (ICs) to develop, simulate, and test the physical design of ICs before production, and then to test finished products.
+Its products are used by designers of integrated circuits (ICs) to develop, simulate, and test the physical design of ICs before production, and then to test finished products for bugs and security vulnerabilities.
 The company also provides semiconductor intellectual property (SIP), pre-designed circuits used as part of larger chips.
 Customers come from a variety of markets, but particularly the semiconductor and electronics manufacturing industries.
-(Intel is its top customer.)
-Synopsys offers time-based software licenses, where customers make yearly payments for use and support.
+Intel is its top customer.
+Synopsys offers time-based software licenses, where customers make annual payments for use and support.
 It generates about half its sales outside the US.

 Synopsys makes money from four groups: Core EDA, which includes digital and custom IC design products, verification products, and field-programmable gate array (FPGA) design products; IP and Software Solutions, which includes the Designware IP portfolio, system-level design tools, and Coverity quality and security testing; manufacturing solutions; and professional services.
 CoreEDA is the core source of revenue, accounting for more than 60%.
-IP and Software Solutions brings in 25%, followed by Manufacturing Solutions at 10%, and professional services rounding it out at 3%.
+IP and Software Solutions brings in 30%, followed by Manufacturing Solutions and professional services rounding out the revenue.

-The company has about 25 offices in the US.
-It has offices in another 25 countries, with major operations in China, France, Germany, India, and Taiwan.
+The company, based in Mountain View, California, has some 30 offices in the US.
+Its international headquarters is in Dublin, Ireland and it has offices in about 30 countries, with major operations in China, France, Germany, India, and Taiwan.

 Sales and Marketing